-Online ads are quite sophisticated, able to reach a very targeted group of people.
+Online ads are a sophisticated and effective way to reach a targeted group of people.

 Google AdWords

 Google Ads is a keyword-based advertising system, where you pick specific words that are relevant to your organization or engagement process, linking the ad to your online presence.
 The ads appear on Google searches when someone searches for one of your keywords.
 The costs for ads change depending on how popular a keyword is.
 But, you can set an overall advertising budget and only pay for ads that people click on.